 image 39

-James K. Polk & Manifest Destiny
+James Polk & Manifest Destiny

 NPG NPG 2019 14 1

-By the time Polk’s name was added into the mix, most of the Democrats threw their support to him and his running mate, George Dallas the former U.S. Minister To Russia and former Senator from Pennsylvania.
+By the time Polk’s name was added into the mix, most of the Democrats threw their support to him and his running mate George Dallas; Instead of waffling on the issue of Texas, Polk decided to embrace the idea of adding Texas to the Union which led to John Tyler officially dropping out of the race and giving his support to Polk.

-Many of the Whigs attempted to run a campaign similar to that of 1840 by degrading the unknown Democratic candidate with the phrase “Who Is James K. Polk?”, However, Clay’s waffling on the Texas issue was too strong for him and the Whigs to overcome.
 The Democrats responded by portraying Henry Clay as someone who wasn’t fit to run for office and being a supporter of African Americans, which doesn’t make sense as Clay was a slaveholder.
-This combined with Polk’s pledge to serve only a single term as President made things look like the Democrats would regain the White House…Or did they?
+This combined with Polk’s pledge to serve only a single term as President made things look like the Democrats would regain the White House.

 The Liberty Party